 What type of professionals work for the service - who you are likely to see and why

 We are all clinical psychologists trained to work with children and young people.
 We are trained to Doctorate level, and have specialised in working in these services.

 Psychologists are trained to work across the lifespan and with different groups of people, and so although we have specialised to work with children and young people, we have a broad understanding of adults and parents as well.
 A clinical psychologist is someone who has been trained to help people make sense of their difficulties and think about the best way of dealing with them.
 This will include thinking about the background to their situation, perhaps learning to develop different ways of coping and sometimes having to make difficult or painful changes.
 Discussions often involve all those people in the family who are concerned, as long as they are happy to be involved.

 Psychologists will not make decisions for you, but will take your difficulties seriously and, where appropriate, offer some help in dealing with them.
 Clinical psychologists are not medically qualified.

-Sometimes we meet together and work on shared projects, or deliver training or supervision to other professionals.
+Sometimes we meet together with colleagues from other local children's services and work on shared projects, or deliver training or supervision to other professionals.

 The people we see

-Our teams work with children and young people resident in Telford and Wrekin and/or Shropshire aged 0 to 18 and their families.
-Some also have arrangements to see some families from Powys and other areas by prior agreement with commissioners.
+Our team works with children and young people resident in Telford and Wrekin and/or Shropshire aged 0 to 18 and their families.
+We also have arrangements to see some families from Powys and other areas by prior agreement with commissioners.